-October is National Cyber Security Awareness month, and we want our customers to be as safe as possible.
 The number of attacks on mobile devices is growing, in part, as a result of the increased popularity of mobile banking.
-To promote National Cyber Security Awareness month, South State recommends customers take extra precaution to protect the data on their mobile devices.
-Here are some tips.
+At South State, we recommend customers take extra precaution to protect the data on their mobile devices.
+Here are some helpful tips.

 - Use the passcode lock on your smartphone and other devices.
 This will make it more difficult for thieves to access your information if your device is lost or stolen.